masi-sh/DP_out_Sum/README.md

     Generates randomized responses from an original context.
 Does this multiple times, but each time starts from Org_Ctx

     FlpChn:
-    Does a similar job to Flp, but "chains" from the original context, instead of starting from Org_Ctx over and over
+    Does a similar job to Flp, but "chains" from the original context, instead of starting from Org_Ctx over and overd

+BFS.py samples from the set of valid contexts through Breadth-first traversing.
+It starts from the original context and flips a bit(a 1 or a 0) randomly in each step.
+Keeps the old samples in a queue, and in each step picks where to branch from by applying exponential mechanism on the smaples in the queue; in the exp mechanism utility is the population size of the context.